itmat/rum/README.md

 to stop prematurely without leaving any trace of a reason in the log file, it's likely that it ran out of memory.

+### I started a RUM job and now my system is unresponsive.
+Why?

+If you run a job on a single machine and split it up into multiple chunks, it may be using too much memory or CPU time.

+For a human genome, each chunk will use about 6 GB of ram, so in order to run it in 10 chunks on a single machine, you'd need at least 60 GB of ram free to be safe.

+You probably don't want to use more chunks than you have cores in your system.
+For example if you have a dual-core system, running a job with 10 chunks will likely create high contention for CPU resources, making your system seem unresponsive.

+So if RUM seems to put too much strain on your system, reducing the number of chunks might help.